Incentivizing Truthful Language Models via Peer Elicitation Games: Methodology

 The total payment to agent \( i \) in round \( t \) is defined as the sum over all other agents of the product of the determinants of these matrices:

 In our setting, the discriminators are rewarded based on mutual evaluation.
 Meanwhile, the generator is incentivized to produce responses that align with the majority consensus among high-confidence discriminators.
-The reward functions are computed over a batch of \( K_t \) tasks in round \( t \).
-The overall reward functions are defined as:
+The utility functions are computed over a batch of \( K_t \) tasks in round \( t \).
+The overall utility functions are defined as:

 where \( k_t \in \{1, \ldots, K_t\} \) indexes the tasks in round \( t \), and \( \hat{V}_{t,k_t} \) denotes the majority vote label aggregated from the discriminator reports on task \( (t, k_t) \).